Top 10 things to do in Iceland in winter

 2. Check out the Yoko Ono Peace Tower

 The Imagine Peace Tower – an outdoor artwork by Yoko Ono – was erected on Viðey island in 2007 in honour of John Lennon’s memory.
 It is lit every year on October 9th, and it illuminates the sky until December 8, the date he was assassinated in 1980.
 The tower symbolises Lennon and Ono’s fight for peace.
 On the tower, the words “Imagine peace” are written in 24 languages.
-You can see the bright beam pointing towards the sky from most parts of Reykjavik but if you want a closer look, take a picturesque 30 minute ride on the ferry to Viðey island which has a unique place in Icelandic history.
+You can see the bright beam pointing towards the sky from most parts of Reykjavík but if you want a closer look, take a picturesque 30-minute ride on the ferry to Viðey island which has a unique place in Icelandic history.
 The combination of stunning views, historical ruins, and contemporary art pieces make Viðey island a special place to visit.

 The Yoko Ono Peace Tower is easily accessible from all our hotels in Reykjavik.